 Those interested in biomechanical engineering can find degree programs at many of the nation's top-ranking institutions.
 Explore the top schools and their unique undergraduate- and graduate-level programs.
 Massachusetts Institute of Technology (MIT), Stanford University, and Cornell University are among U.S. News & World Report's highly ranked schools that offer undergraduate and graduate degree programs in biomechanical engineering.
 MIT and Cornell are East Coast schools known for their engineering programs.
 Stanford is often ranked just below MIT and offers programs on the West Coast.
 Let's find out more about these schools.

-Massachusetts Institute of Technology has consistently received top rankings from U.S. News & World Report, including the number one spot in 2015 for best engineering programs and fourth spot for biomedical or bioengineering graduate programs.
+Massachusetts Institute of Technology consistently receives top rankings from U.S. News & World Report, including the number one spot in 2017 for best engineering programs and the #2 ranking for biomedical or bioengineering graduate programs.
 The School of Engineering is among five schools and one college that make up MIT.
 Within the biological engineering program, students have the opportunity to study biomechanical engineering at the graduate level.

 Stanford University in Stanford, CA

-U.S. News & World Report ranked Stanford University number two in its 2015 best engineering schools list, and ranked sixth for its bioengineering and biomedical programs.
-Stanford has seven schools as well as a continuing studies department that offer bachelor's, master's and doctoral degree programs.
+U.S. News & World Report ranked Stanford University #2 on its 2017 best engineering schools list and fifth for its bioengineering and biomedical programs.
+Stanford has seven schools as well as a continuing studies department that offer bachelor's, master's, and doctoral degree programs.
 The Engineering School offers a biomechanical engineering (BME) program, which is a partnership between the Departments of Mechanical Engineering and Bioengineering.
-Bachelor's, master's and doctoral degrees are available within the BME program.
+Bachelor's, master's, and doctoral degrees are available within the BME program.